Immediate support first

 Safety first.
 Then the next written step.

-If the pressure is acute, lead with the crisis line or emergency door.
-After that, bring the next paper, date, and question into one place so the next court or agency step can be taken without trying to solve everything at once.
+If the pressure is acute, lead with the crisis line, advocate, child-safety report, or emergency door.
+After that, bring the next paper, date, and question into one place so the next court, agency, or support step can be taken without trying to solve everything at once.

 What the record does and does not show